 Our Response – Bhakti

-So what does God want from us in response to his love, his Bhakti?
+So how does God want us to response to his love, his Bhakti?
 The Bible says

 We love because He first loved us.1 John 4:19